All About Hybrid Cars

 Cons

-- If most of your driving is on open highway at high speeds, you'll see little benefit to owning a hybrid
+- If you mostly drive on open highways at high speed, you won't see very much benefit to driving a hybrid

-- Some high demand hybrids have waiting lists and often sell for premiums over window sticker price
+- Sometimes high demand models have waiting lists and dealers will sell them for a premium over MSRP

-- Hybrid cars and SUVs can cost a few thousand more than their conventional gas engine counterparts
+- Hybrids usually cost a few thousand more than the conventional gas engine version of the same model

 - Gas savings can take years to recoup the additional purchase price

-How Much Better is Hybrid Car Gas Mileage?
+How Much Better is a Hybrid Car's Gas Mileage?

 Hybrid cars achieve the biggest gas mileage gain over a standard car when you are doing city driving where you can get 50% - 70% better gas mileage.
 You should check the specific model that you are looking at to determine how much you will save.

-If using less gas is your main goal you can save money buying a used hybrid or even a regular car that gets good gas mileage.
-Usedcars.com has created a special section to help you find fuel efficient used cars.
+You can save money by buying a used hybrid.
+You might also want to consider a fuel efficient regular used car.
+Usedcars.com has created a special section to help you find fuel efficient used vehicles.
 Click here to search for fuel efficient used cars in your area.
 You might find that you can save gas and save a lot of money by buying used.

 If you live in a big congested city, you are a prime candidate for a hybrid car.
 In times of peak demand, selling prices could be full MSRP or higher.
 Don't ever pay this much, wait until the demand dies down.